stephenberry/JSONC/README.md

 # JSONC
 JSON with Comments.
-This is a simple explanation of the specification.
+This is a simple reference specification for JSONC.

-JSONC allows C, C++, or Javascript style comments, all of which are the same.
+JSONC allows C and Javascript style comments (both the same).

 > `.jsonc` is the standard file extension for JSONC